-If you've got a Mac and are wondering whether you need antivirus and which best Mac antivirus you should choose, you've come to the right place.
-Here, we reveal the 8 best antivirus programs for macOS and Mac OS X right now.
+If you've got a Mac and are wondering whether you need an antivirus, and which Mac antivirus you should choose, you've come to the right place.
+Here, we reveal the 8 best AV programs for macOS and Mac OS X in 2017.

-You can click here to skip ahead and see our pick of the 8 best Mac antivirus options, or continue reading for answers to all of your Mac antivirus questions.
+You can skip ahead to see our pick of the 8 best Mac antivirus options, or continue reading for more general buying advice, explanation of how we test and answers to all of your Mac security questions.

 For any security software to be effective and worth the install it has to be able to prevent malware from infecting your computer.
 Mac antivirus is no different.
 We look for anti-malware properties that prevent known and unknown threats from having their way with your Mac.
 We use AV-Test.org's own testing data to ascertain the effectiveness of each antivirus in this respect.

 But security is only half the story.
 In order for an antivirus to work effectively it also needs to be unobtrusive.
-AV-Test also looks at the impact of these pieces of software on your system: in laymen's terms, how much does the antivirus slow down your Mac, if at all.
+AV-Test also looks at the impact of these pieces of software on your system: in layman's terms, how much the antivirus slows down your Mac, if at all.